-The method for assessing the extent of the emissions will be based on the number of complaints received from site operations staff, neighbours and customers.
+The DER sets a target of 500 odour units emitted from a single source and this will be used as the benchmark for third-party olfactory monitoring should it be undertaken.
+The acceptability of the site emissions limits will be based on the number of complaints received from site operations staff, neighbours and customers.
 A target of zero complaints will be adopted.